sunnyhamm/SemanticMatching/README.md

 the file: semanticMatching.py is the merger class that can run all 3 different functions.

-In there, the main function contains multiple example of how to run it.
+In the semanticMatching.py, the main function contains multiple example of how to run it.

+the data are in the data folder and the result are printed in the result folder.

+Each functions has its own result file.